cpetz16/DZ60/README.md

 After the flashing is completed, your keyboard should be all set and ready to use.
 A good way to test and make sure everything works is to used a [Keyboard Tester](https://config.qmk.fm/#/test).

-### Cloning the GitHub Repository
+### Setting up a Local Build Environment
 ---
 A good tutorial series for this process can be found on YouTube by [Chokkan](https://www.youtube.com/watch?v=-HLV6mUxNnU&list=PLYEUsdlqPD2a3kzQgnF98Prj-4IzZJGYG)

+Before cloning the QMK GitHub repository and setting up a layout, a build environment must be created.
+To do so, first download [MSYS2](https://www.msys2.org/).
+From there you need to run a few commands to set up an appropriate environment for building and flashing hex files to your keyboard.
+To do so, once MSYS2 is launched, run the following commands (commands are case sensitive):

+- `pacman -Syu` (then 'y' to continue when prompted) after it completes, close MSYS2 and reopen it.
+- `pacman -Su` (then 'y' to continue when prompted) it's worth doing another restart of MSYS2 at this point

-1. Fork the [QMK repository](https://github.com/qmk/qmk_firmware) and clone it to your local machine
+Now, fork the [QMK repository](https://github.com/qmk/qmk_firmware) and clone it to your local machine.
+To keep things simple, I cloned the folder to my desktop, but you can put it wherever you want.

+In MSYS2, navigate to the folder you cloned, which should be titled `qmk_firmware` (this can be done by typing cd for change directory followed by the path to the `qmk_firmware` folder) In my case the command would be: ` cd C:/Users/cpetz16/Desktop/qmk_firmware`

+*IMPORTANT: On Windows, the default paths use "\" but in order to navigate to the appropriate directory you need to use "/"*

+After navigating to the QMK folder, we need to run a few more commands:

+- `util/msys2_install.sh` (When prompted, just use the default installation settings, so 'Enter', 'Enter', 'y', 'A', 'y', 'y', 'y')

+### Setting Up the Keymap Layout
+---
-2. Go to the keyboards folder --> dz60 --> keymaps
+1. Go to the keyboards folder --> dz60 --> keymaps
-3. Clone the cpetz16 folder in this repository and add it to the keymaps folder
+2. Clone the cpetz16 folder in this repository and add it to the keymaps folder
-4. The folder contains 3 files:
+3. The folder contains 3 files:
     - `keymap.c` which is where the layouts are defined
     - `rules.mk` which is used to define build options at the time the code is compiled
     - `README.md` is for giving an overview of the keyboard layout as well as any addtional information

     *The Rules and README files are optional and not required to build your layout and flash it to your keyboard*

+### Creating Your Own Layout
+---
+You can also create your own layout or modify the layout above if it doesn't suit your needs.
+To do so, all you have to do is change the keycodes defined in the `keymap.c` file with the ones you prefer.
+All of the keycodes are listed in QMK's [documentation](https://beta.docs.qmk.fm/reference/keycodes).

+To add function layers the keycode is `MO()`

+You can also chain keys together to create actions that only require a single key press.
+For example: `LCTL(LALT(KC_DEL))` chains DELETE + Left ALT + Left CONTROL in order to open the task manager by only pressing one key.

+### Building and Flashing the Keymap to Your Keyboard
+---
+While inside the `qmk_firmware` folder in MSYS2 use the following command to build the .hex file for your keyboard

+    make dz60:cpetz16

+Alternatively, if you named the folder for your layout differently, use that name instead.
+If your layout is formatted correctly, it will build without any errors.

+To build and flash the keyboard all in one single command, instead use:

+    make dz60:cpetz16:dfu

+In order to flash the .hex file, you have to put your keyboard into RESET mode.
+On the DZ60 PCB, this can be done by holding `Spacebar` + `B`

+After the keyboard is done being flashed, it should be all set and ready to use with your desired layout.
+If you decide to make any changes, just edit the keymap.c file and re-build and flash it.

 ## Troubleshooting
 ---